 Major research and analytical work:

-- Asian Water Development Outlook 2013 and 2016 - Asia Water Futures and Solutions Study - Country Water Assessments - Water Accounting and Productivity - Guidance Notes for ADB Staff - Various KPs on priority issues and topics, i.e. water-food-energy nexus, flood management, etc.
+- Asian Water Development Outlook 2013 and 2016 (the 2020 edition is now under preparation) - Asia Water Futures and Solutions Study - Country Water Assessments - Water Accounting and Productivity - Guidance Notes for ADB Staff - Various KPs on priority issues and topics, i.e. water-food-energy nexus, flood management, etc.

 Internal knowledge sharing sessions and blue bag seminars (for external partners) conducted monthly, distinguished water leaders sessions sustained